BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

    - Player password.
 Just leave this field empty.

    More information on create a game session can be found on the ["Setting up your own server"-page](https://community.mspchallenge.info/wiki/Setting_up_your_own_server).
 1. Press the "Create session" button.
 This will take a while, since the server is downloading data from the geoserver service.
-   The session created should end up in state "setup", and the watchdog server console output should show something like:
+After session creation, it should end up in state "setup".
+And you will see that the server connects to your watchdog service, its console output should show something like:
    ```text
    Setting target month to -1
    Setting target game state to Setup